kubevirt-ui/kube-gateway-operator/README.md

 ## Create GateServer and GateToken examples

-For more information about generating a token see the [token](/docs/token.md) doc.
+For more information about running the gateway proxy and generating a token see the [token](/docs/token.md) and [deploy](/docs/deploy.md#starting-a-gateway) docs.

 Example files:
 [gateserver.yaml](/config/samples/kubegateway_v1beta1_gateserver.yaml),